 In 1998 our beloved Sis.
 Maggie Beverly passed on to glory.
 She loved her church so much that she provided a $30,000 endowment in her will for a church library.
 The Maggie Beverly Library was dedicated in her memory in October 2003.
-It houses 10 computers for training and use by our members.
+Ten computers were purchased for training and used by our members.

 In February 2001 we purchased the property on the corner of 197th St and 119th Avenue and named it The St. Albans Baptist Church Community Outreach Center.
 However, in 2006 the name was changed to The St. Albans Community Center for Social Economic Empowerment, Inc. to better reflect our mission.
 It houses the Food Pantry, The exercise program, a game room and many other programs.